AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/create-a-practice-automation-scenario.md

 1. Continue with [Add and configure the second module](#add-and-configure-the-second-module).

-## Add and configure the second module {#add-and-configure-the-second-module}
+## Add and configure the second module

-1. Click the partial circle to the right of the of the module to **Add another module**.
+1. Click the partial circle to the right of the of the module to **[!UICONTROL Add another module]**.
-1. Select [!DNL Workfront] from the list of applications, then choose the search module **Read Related Records**.
+1. Select [!DNL Workfront] from the list of applications, then choose the search module **[!UICONTROL Read Related Records]**.
 1. You already created a connection to [!DNL Workfront] for the previous module.
 You don't need to create it again here, but you must make sure this module is using the same connection as the previous module.\
    In the **[!UICONTROL Connection]** box, select the connection that you created for the previous module.
 1. Click **[!UICONTROL Record type]**, then select **[!UICONTROL Project]**, because we want to read records related to a project.

    >[!TIP]
    >
-   >You can find **Project** in the list if you start typing the word "project."
+   >You can find **[!UICONTROL Project]** in the list if you start typing the word "project."

 1. Click the **[!UICONTROL Parent Record ID]** field.
-This field requires the Workfront ID&nbsp;of the project that you want to return tasks from.
+This field requires the Workfront ID of the project that you want to return tasks from.

-   Clicking the field opens the list of variables that you can use in the **[!UICONTROL Parent] Record ID** field to identify the project in Workfront.
+   Clicking the field opens the list of variables that you can use in the **[!UICONTROL Parent Record ID]** field to identify the project in Workfront.

    ![](assets/list-of-available-variables-wf-350x368.png)

-1. Click the variable **ID** to add it to the **Parent Record ID** field.
-This allows the ID&nbsp;returned from the first module to be used as the identifier for the project that you want to work with in the second module, which ensures that the tasks returned will belong to that project.
+1. Click the variable **[!UICONTROL ID]** to add it to the **[!UICONTROL Parent Record ID]** field.
+This allows the ID returned from the first module to be used as the identifier for the project that you want to work with in the second module, which ensures that the tasks returned will belong to that project.
-1. In the **[!UICONTROL Collections]** field, select **Tasks**.
+1. In the **[!UICONTROL Collections]** field, select **[!UICONTROL Tasks]**.
 This indicates that the module is to return tasks associated with the chosen project.
-1. Click **OK**
+1. Click **[!UICONTROL OK]**

    Now you have a working scenario.

 1. Give the second module a name such as "Return tasks associated with project," then continue with [Test the scenario](#test-the-scenario).

-## Test the scenario {#test-the-scenario}
+## Test the scenario

 Before you activate your scenario, it's important to test it by running it at least once and viewing the results.
 This helps you understand how data flows through the scenario and find any errors.

 We chose to have 1 project returned, as well as the tasks associated with that project.
 If you run the scenario, that is what should happen.

-1. Click **Run once** in the lower-left corner of the scenario editor.
+1. Click **[!UICONTROL Run once]** in the lower-left corner of the scenario editor.
 1. After the scenario finishes running, click the bubble above the first module.

    ![](assets/click-bubble.png)